Aim and Scope

 - Internal procedures to manage the journal

-- Peer review process and its transparency
+- A peer review process and its transparency

 It is highly unethical to fabricate, falsify and report selective data in order to manipulate the results with the intent to mislead and deceive the readers.
-We recommend the authors of original research to maintain a record of any data analysis conducted on data collected from experimentation, survey, interview or other primary and secondary before submission.
-At any point during publication process, reviewers or editors can ask authors for the research data and/or analysis results.
-After the publication the authors should keep research data saved for a reasonable amount of time and made available on request.
-It is duty of authors to report results such that they should reflect an accurate account of analysis performed on data and there should be an objective discussion of the significance.
+We recommend the authors of original research to maintain a record of any data analysis conducted on data collected from experimentation, survey, interview, or other primary and secondary before submission.
+At any point during the publication process, reviewers or editors can ask authors for the research data and/or analysis results.
+After the publication the authors should keep research data saved for a reasonable amount of time and make it available on request.
+It is the duty of authors to report results such that they should reflect an accurate account of analysis performed on data and there should be an objective discussion of the significance.

 Plagiarism and Acknowledgement of Sources